Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     make aie
     ```

-2. Open the compile result in Vitis Analyzer.
-It can be found in the following directory:
+2. Open the compile result in an AMD Vitis&trade; Analyzer.
+It is found in the following directory:

     ```
     vitis_analyzer Work/graph.aiecompile_summary